bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 26°
+- 25°
-- Mostly Cloudy
+- Overcast
-- 57% humidity
+- 65% humidity
-- 9 mph wind
+- 7 mph wind
-- 74% cloud cover
+- 99% cloud cover
 - 42 AQI 🟩
-- 0.08 inches of snow expected in the next 48 hours
+- 0.06 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>